-Even so, it seems that Parmenides' ideas themselves were hard to comprehend for his listeners, necessitating Zeno's mathematical paradoxes.
-Parmenides' main point, however, was simply that nothing could come from nothing and that `being' must have always existed.
+It seems that Parmenides' claims were hard to comprehend for his listeners, necessitating Zeno's mathematical paradoxes.
+Parmenides' main point, however, was simply that nothing could come from nothing, that being must have always existed, and that reality was uniform, unbroken, and unbreakable.
 He writes: